imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 </details>

 Why does this work so much better, especially with such a simple algorithm?
-There are many answers to this question, but I think BC elegantly addresses the issues I mentioned before with RL:
+There are several reasons, but BC elegantly addresses the issues inherent in RL:
 1. The objective is fully convex.
 2. The objective is fixed.
 3. The objective can be optimized efficiently with standard first-order gradient optimization.

-Let's demonstrate the convexity of the problem by plotting the policy objective over an expert demonstration again:
+To illustrate the convexity of the problem, here’s a visualization of the policy objective plotted over an expert demonstration:

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>